 Uncovered emails suggested that Apple was looking for a facility to test self-driving cars – potentially a later goal after launching an initial electric car – and a report said that Apple had "committed" to the project and aimed to finalise it by 2019.
-More recently, the project lead reportedly left, but Apple supposedly has more and more people working on Titan, and potentially loads of cash invested.
+Last year, the project lead reportedly left, but Apple supposedly has more and more people working on Titan, and potentially loads of cash invested.

-Will we be driving Apple cars in four or five years?
+Will we be driving Apple cars in a few years?
 Quite possibly.
 Well, at least those of us who can afford it.
 Be sure to read our Apple Car preview for the latest rumours and reports on the subject.